Ecology Service Learning Programs

-ISL’s ecology teams work to bring about sustainable development through environmental, community development, and agricultural initiatives.
+ISL’s ecology service learning program works to bring about sustainable development through environmental, community development, and agricultural initiatives.
 We work alongside members of the community and assist them in meeting their goals and building capacity for a brighter future.

 In additional to lending a much needed hand, volunteers have the opportunity to expand their worldview by experiencing the language, art, cuisine, and customs of another cultural landscape.

-Ecology teams are ideal for those interested in ecology, environmental science, agriculture, sustainability studies, and engineering, although the only requirements are the desires to serve and explore!
+ISL’s Ecology Program is ideal for those interested in ecology, environmental science, agriculture, sustainability studies, and engineering, although the only requirements are the desires to serve and explore!

 What to Expect